Provincial lordships: History

 The earliest provincial lordships were those created by David I: the lordships of Annandale, Cunningham, Eskdale, Kyle Stewart, Lauderdale, Liddesdale and Strathgryfe were all established during the early 12th century, and large pre-feudal territories including Argyll, Galloway and Nithsdale also established as provincial lordships over the same period.
 Similar lordships were created to the north of Alba in the late 12th and early 13th centuries including Badenoch, Garioch, Strathbogie and Sutherland.
-Many of these were held by Anglo-Norman incomers allied with the Kings of Alba, but three lordships in the west – Garmoran, Islay and Lorne – were held by descendents of Somerled, the Norse-Gaelic former Lord of the Isles.
+Many of these were held by Anglo-Norman incomers allied with the Kings of Alba, but three lordships in the west – Garmoran, Islay and Lorne – were held by descendants of Somerled, the Norse-Gaelic former Lord of the Isles.

 By ca. 1400 some of the earldoms and provincial lordships were much smaller than their original extent, but they still collectively covered two thirds of the land area of modern Scotland, and 425 of the kingdom's 925 parishes.
 The areas remaining within individual provincial lordships ranged from the 55 parishes of Galloway to the 2 parishes each of Liddesdale and Eskdale; in comparison the remaining areas of earldoms ranged from the 46 parishes of Moray to the 3 parishes of Buchan.

 The early 15th century reigns of James I and James II saw most of the earldoms and provincial lordships forfeited to the crown or taken into crown ownership through escheat, only being regranted in shrunken form, with the result that by the late 15th century the major provincial lordships had largely disappeared.
 By 1450 the structure of Scottish nobility had changed: the peerage had become personal, honorific and hierarchical and had lost its association with specific territories.
 By this time the landholdings of earls and major lords were often fragmented and geographically dispersed, without the unity and identification with specific territories that had characterised the earlier earldoms and provincial lordships.
 Despite this, technically the private authority of provincial lords survived until the Heritable Jurisdictions (Scotland) Act 1746.